awlsring/texit/README.md

 ## Getting Started

-For a quick setup, see the [Getting Started](docs/getting-started.md) guide for information on how to stand up the API and using the CLI.
+For a quick setup to run a local Texit instance, see the [getting started](docs/getting-started.md) guide for information on how to stand up the API and how to interact with it via the CLI.

-Examples of setting up with docker can be found in the [examples](/examples/api/docker) directory.

-If you want to setup the Discord Bot, see the [Discord Bot](/docs/discord-bot.md) guide.

-Docker examples for the bot can also be found in the [examples](/examples/discord/docker) directory.
+An optional Discord bot is also available for remote management.
+See the [Discord Bot](docs/discord-bot.md) guide for more information.

+Texit and the Discord bot can be deployed as a serverless application to AWS.
+See the [serverless](docs/serverless/serverless.md) guide for more information.